Do Go On - 533 - El Chupacabra

 Uh, yeah, I guess.

-Or is it a copycat?
+Or is it a copy cap?

-don't know how to pronounce that.
+Again, don't know how to pronounce that.

 It's a Latino website.

-There was so much commotion.
+there was so much commotion.

-That Puerto Rican comedian, Silverio.
+That Puerto Rican comedian, Silvio,

-Perez coined the name
+Perez, coined the name Chupacabra.

-so it was a comedian
+So it was a comedian.

-don't know what that translates to
+Don't know what that translates to, but...

-Yeah, I think it's a fun show, happy time.
+Yeah, I think it's a fun show happy time.

 Yeah, okay.

-Lusely translated.
+Loosely translated.

 Yeah.